 We applied for our visas in Brisbane, Australia.
 We had all the required documents and information but it was still an expensive and complicated process.

-As we had been travelling nearly a year at this point, we had to get up to date passport photos, particularly for our ever-growing kids.
+We had been travelling for nearly a year at this point so we had to get up to date passport photos, particularly for our ever-growing kids.

-A few days later, our visa was rejected on the grounds that our visa for Australia was not the appropriate tourist visa for applying for a Russian visa!
-An issue that had not arisen during our ‘interview!’
+A few days later, our visa was rejected on the grounds that our visa for Australia was not the appropriate tourist visa for applying for a Russian visa – an issue that had not been mentioned during our $300 ‘interview.’
 We had a 90-day Australian visa and the Russian visa only accepted Australian visas over 90 days.
 We had to apply for – and pay for – an extension to our Australian visas before reapplying for our Russian visas.

 We kept copies of all correspondence with the Russian consulate stating that an extension to our Australian visa would be sufficient so when we were rejected A SECOND TIME due to our Australian visa, we had evidence to appeal the decision.